surveyjs/survey-creator/packages/survey-creator/docs/Survey-Creator-Overview.md

 ## Supported Platforms and Examples

 Unlike SurveyJS Library, Survey Creator uses only knockoutjs.
 The reason we have chosen this framework is simple.
-It has a tiny size, comparing with other popular modern frameworks, and it works perfectly with angular2+, reactjs and others.
+It has a tiny size, comparing with other popular modern frameworks, and it works perfectly with Angular, reactjs and others.

 We have created several Quick Start GitHub repositories for different client platforms, to give you an easy start.